 Three issues crop up for a biographer who has chosen to grapple with a life like Bebel's, which can be told so many ways.
 These issues revolve around questions of narrative coherence, perspective, and intended audience.
-Canadian and Anglo-American readers may not know even the rudimentary contours of Bebel's life: his birth in February 1840 in a military barracks near Cologne, his destitute and mainly fatherless childhood, his years as a journeyman and then a master turner who specialized in producing door handles from buffalo horns, his uncontested leadership of Germany's Social Democratic Party (SPD) by 1890, and his unique position in the Second International until his death in August 1913.
+Some readers of this journal may not know even the rudimentary contours of Bebel's life: his birth in February 1840 in a military barracks near Cologne, his destitute and mainly fatherless childhood, his years as a journeyman and then a master turner who specialised in making door handles out of buffalo horn, his uncontested leadership of Germany's Social Democratic Party (SPD) by 1890, and his unique position in the Second International until his death in August 1913.
 By that time, the SPD had over one million members, and with 110 deputies it fielded the largest party caucus in the German Reichstag.
-In the national elections of 1912, every third voter cast a ballot for the "party of revolution"-an ominous sign for a state preparing for war.
+In the national elections of 1912, every third voter cast his ballot for the "party of revolution" - an ominous sign for a state preparing for war.
 On the face of it, Bebel's place in history is assured by this extraordinary upward trajectory.
-But is it?
+Or is it?

-In a short essay published some thirty years ago, Pierre Bourdieu wrote of "l'illusion biographique," which can be translated as the biographical illusion, fallacy, or trap.4 By this he meant the mistaken belief that a "biological individual" has a life that can be recounted as a "coherent narrative of a significant and directed sequence of events."
+In a short essay published some thirty years ago, Pierre Bourdieu wrote of l'illusion biographique, which can be translated as the biographical illusion, fallacy, or trap.
+By this he meant the mistaken belief that a "biological individual" has a life that can be recounted as a "coherent narrative of a significant and directed sequence of events".
 Bourdieu argued that such a life should not be seen as a progression, a passage, a directed journey.
-Instead he argued that "reality" is formed from discontinuous elements that are unique and difficult to grasp because they "continue to appear, unpredictable, untimely, and at random."
-He cited phrases that commonly crop up when a biographer has fallen into this trap, for example, "from his earliest days," "from now on," or "he was making his way."
+In-